tshauck/gh-action-event-to-aws-eventbridge/README.md

 * make a code or documentation contribution to the repo
 * pay an invoice via Stripe
-* have a provable BTC/ETH transfer.
+* have a provable BTC/ETH transfer

 ### Payment via Stripe